-3.1.
+- 3.1.
 Enterprises covered by this Agreement shall have an active collaboration committee of the enterprise and the employees.
-This committee shall consist of two representatives from the employer and two employee representatives.
+This committee shall consist of two representatives from the employer and two employee representatives. - 3.2.

-3.2.
 Shop stewards from the undertakings select the representatives from among their ranks.
 Employees, however, may request that the employees' representative be elected from among the employees, providing that at least one-fifth of the employees submit a request to this effect.
 If there is no shop steward in the company, the employees shall elect their representatives on the collaboration committee from among their number.
 If there is one shop steward in the company, the employees shall elect the other member of the collaboration committee from among their number.
 Those who are not represented by a shop steward shall have the right to vote.
 The electoral term shall be two years from the date when election results are announced, unless otherwise decided.
 When electing shop stewards to the collaboration committee, each shop steward shall have one vote.
-If an election is held among the employees, the employeer shall provide a list of the employees and assist with the preparation of the Act No. 80/1938 and the provisions of collective agreements applying to shop stewards.
-Other representatives of the employees on the collaboration committee shall enjoy the same protection as shop stewards as regards their work on the collaboration committee.

-3.3.
-The provision of information under the Act on Information and Consultation in Undertakings shall proceed within the forum of the collaboration committee unless another method of implementation is agreed within the collaboration committee.

-3.4.
-Consultation with the employees under the Act on Information and Consultation in Undertakings shall proceed within the forum of the collaboration committee unless another method of implementation is agreed within the collaboration committee.

-3.5.
-The collaboration committee shall set itself rules governing its work.
+If an election is held among the employees, the employer shall provide a list of the employees and assist with the preparation of the election materials and the election if necessary.
+"Shop stewards" here refers to shop stewards who work on the basis of the Act No. 80/1938 and the provisions of collective agreements applying to shop stewards.
+Other representatives of the employees on the collaboration committee shall enjoy the same protection as shop stewards as regards their work on the collaboration committee. - 3.3.
+The provision of information under the Act on Information and Consultation in Undertakings shall proceed within the forum of the collaboration committee unless another method of implementation is agreed within the collaboration committee. - 3.4.
+Consultation with the employees under the Act on Information and Consultation in Undertakings shall proceed within the forum of the collaboration committee unless another method of implementation is agreed within the collaboration committee. - 3.5.
+The collaboration committee shall set itself rules governing its work. - 3.6.

-3.6.
 The representatives of the employers shall be responsible for calling meetings of the collaboration committee, with the aim that it meet not less frequently than twice a year unless the committee itself agrees otherwise.